NauseatingBeans/Lore/README.md

 # 📜 Lore

 > *"History is written by the victors.
-Cambridge history is written by whoever was most sleep-deprived at 3 AM."*
+Cambridge history is written by whoever was most sleep deprived at 3 AM."*

 A completely factual, 100% historically accurate, definitely peer-reviewed account of the founding, development, and ongoing descent into madness of Cambridge, Ontario.